tokyoking/ctf/heap/README.md

 - House of Rabbit (Applicable until: < 2.28)
 - Unsortedbin Attack (Applicable until: < 2.29)
 - House of Force (Applicable until: < 2.29)
+  -> Requirements
+    1 - An overflow that allows to overwrite the size of the top chunk header (e.g. -1) 2 - Be able to control the size of the heap allocation
 - House of Corrosion (Applicable until: > 2.26 && < 2.30)
 - House of Roman (Applicable until: < 2.29)
 - House of Storm (Applicable until: < 2.29)